 c.
-Details of non-compliance by the Company, penalties, and strictures imposed on the Company by Stock Exchanges or SEBI or any statutory authority, on any matter related to capital markets, during last three Financial Years.
+Details of non-compliance by the Company, penalties and strictures imposed on the Company by Stock Exchanges or SEBI or any statutory authority, on any matter related to capital markets, during last three Financial Years.

-The Company has complied with all requirements specified under the Listing Regulations as well as other regulations and guidelines of SEBI.
-Consequently, there were no strictures or penalties imposed by either SEBI or Stock Exchanges or any statutory authority for non-compliance of any matter related to the capital markets during the last three Financial years.
+The Company has complied with all requirements specified under the Listing Regulations as well as other regulations and guidelines of SEBI except than regulation 17(1) since there was an inadvertent delay of two days in scheduling the Board meeting for appointment of an Independent Director.
+Consequently, there was nominal fine imposed by Stock Exchange.

+No penalty were imposed by any statutory authority for non-compliance of any matter related to the capital markets during the last three Financial years otherwise mentioned above.